nlebeck/CouchPotato/README.md

 # CouchPotato

-This program lets you use an Xbox controller to control the mouse and keyboard of your PC, so that you can browse streaming video services or use apps like Skype from the comfort of your couch.
+CouchPotato lets you use an Xbox controller to control the mouse and keyboard of your PC, so that you can browse streaming video services or use other websites and apps from the comfort of your couch.
 CouchPotato starts by letting you choose from a menu of websites and apps (which you can customize), and once you launch an app, the Xbox controller acts as a mouse to let you navigate the app.
 You can also go into "keyboard mode," letting you use an on-screen keyboard to type in things like search keywords or login information.

+Download the latest version of CouchPotato [here](https://github.com/nlebeck/CouchPotato/releases).

 ## Controls (short version)